utshomax/postman-docs/src/pages/docs/collections/live-collections/live-collections-setup.md

 ## Data privacy

-**Note:** Do not deploy on production systems without enabling the data truncation and data redaction rules as this will result in sensitive data being sent to Postman.
+**Note:** Review the request and responses in a Live Collection within a sandbox or non-production environment to ensure that sensitive data is not sent to Postman.
+We recommend you to deploy on Production only after enabling data truncation and redaction rules to prevent any sensitive data from being sent to Postman.

 * Data truncation is turned on by default to automatically remove the fields from the request and response body and will only send the type.
 This will not remove the fields from the request and response headers.
 * Removing the data truncation rule will result in the values of the request and response body to be sent to Postman.
 * Add data redaction rules to your application to ensure that sensitive data is redacted from the request headers, response headers, request body, response body and query params.
 * See [Truncating and redacting sensitive data](/docs/collections/live-collections/live-collections-settings.md#truncating-and-redacting-sensitive-data) for more information.
+* With Live collections, any potentially sensitive data in the request and response like authorization keys, email, and so on could be stored or shared with Postman if data truncation or redaction rules are not configured.
+* Review our shared security model page for additional information about best practices you should implement while using the Postman services.